Post

 Misc

-NAPS2 is probably the best free & open-source document scanning software, not much to say really, it’s cross-platform and quite cool idk.
+NAPS2 is probably the best free & open-source document scanning software, not much to say really, it’s cross-platform and quite cool.

-I don’t actually endours you breaking the TOS of Discord, except on Linux because the Discord client on linux kinda sucks sometimes and recieve less priority than other versions (Honestly if Valve owned Discord, it would be so much better lol).
+I don’t actually endorse you breaking the TOS of Discord, except on Linux because the Discord client on Linux kinda sometimes sucks and receive less priority than other versions (Honestly if Valve owned Discord, it would be so much better lol).

 Sadly I was introduced to pirating quite young (by my father in fact), I don’t do it any more, but I still use it when downloading Linux ISOs.
 Out of all the Torrent clients out there, qBittorrent is closes to the original µTorrent client, but it’s 100x better ethically and feature-wise.

-This list might not be complete, but will be updated over months & years, but yeah if you actually read everything idk you’re crazy lol.
+This list might not be complete, but will be updated over months & years, but yeah if you actually read everything I don’t know you’re crazy lol.

 This post is licensed under CC BY 4.0 by the author.